hqcasanova/Slideshow/Readme.md

 Browser support
 ----------------

 Latest versions (as of Oct 2014) of Chrome and Safari on Mac and IOS are assumed.
 Given the possibility of mobile devices, a mobile-first approach will be used.
+Also, there are no requirements regarding the presence/absence of JavaScript.

 Implementation
 ----------------